-Most GMC trucks equipped with an automatic transmission feature a Tow/Haul mode, which helps minimize wear and tear on the transmission by reducing the frequency of transmission shifting when pulling a heavy trailer.
+Most Chevy trucks equipped with an automatic transmission feature a Tow/Haul mode, which helps minimize wear and tear on the transmission by reducing the frequency of transmission shifting when pulling a heavy trailer.
 It also improves performance and control of your vehicle's speed, for smoother operation.

-Pressing the Tow/Haul mode selector switch located on the end of the gearshift lever produces a more aggressive transmission shift pattern, which lengthens the shift intervals and produces firmer upshifts.
-Take note: this is not the overdrive lockout used by most competitors.
+Pressing the Tow/Haul mode selector switch located on the end of the gearshift lever (on the instrument panel in Express Vans) produces a more aggressive transmission shift pattern, which lengthens the shift intervals and produces firmer upshifts.
+Take note: this is not the overdrive lock-out used by most competitors.
 In fact, Tow/Haul mode, combined with Passive Shift Stabilization, permits towing in overdrive for optimum fuel economy in most situations.
 The Passive Shift Stabilization feature detects and reduces a condition referred to as "shift busyness."
-Except Sonoma, Jimmy and Envoy.
+Except Colorado, Blazer, TrailBlazer and TrailBlazer EXT.